cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 ```
 The first opcode that we encounter is CALLDATASIZE, this opcode places the size (in bytes) of the msg.data parameter and pushes it to the stack.
 Similarly, CALLVALUE pushes the msg.value parameter onto the stack.
 You've likely come across these before.

-EXP - The exponent opcode tales two inputs - the first item in the stack being the base, and the second the exponent, pushing (a^b) back onto the stack.
+EXP - The exponent opcode takes two inputs - the first item in the stack being the base, and the second the exponent, pushing (a^b) back onto the stack.
 The PC or program counter opcode ( unsurprisingly ) returns the current value of the program counter.

 The goal of this challenge is to provide CALLDATA that the JUMP operations at byte 0x03 and 0x44 execute successfully, updating the PC to 0x40 and 0x47 respectively.